 Touch controls for play, pause, eject, and power on and off make it super intuitive to use, while the remote control has an abundance of options for ultimate lazy usage.
 If you want to avoid fingerprints on the shiny surface, you'll want to stick to the remote control too.

 - Read the full LG DP132 DVD player review

 The Impecca DVHP-9117 DVD player does a lot for the price and it does it fast.
-This is one of the fastest loading DVD players on our list and it plays nice with both NTSC and PAL.
+When testing it ourselves, we found it was one of the fastest loading DVD players on our list and it plays nice with both NTSC and PAL.
 It'll also upscale image quality to 1080p for output via HDMI.
-On the front is a USB port for easy loading of files like photos, audio and video to be viewed on the connected big screen.

 - Read the full Impecca DVHP-9117 DVD player review

 The best compact DVD player

 The Craig CVD401A makes our list of the best DVD players mainly thanks to its really compact size.
 It's a winner for anyone looking to hide their DVD player away in a small space, measuring just 6.5 x 7.8 x 1.7 inches - that's about the size of a DVD case.
 The black design helps it to blend in, whether it's placed in a cabinet or on a TV stand, and while there is no display, the green LED light and remote control are all you need to get it up and running.